MattRix/Futile/README.md

 If you've used Cocos2D or Flash you should feel right at home.

-It's under development and completely undocumented... but it works.
+It's in development and completely undocumented... but it works.
 ___

 ##Go to http://struct.ca/futile for videos and other links